Study guides

 Writing your dissertation.
 Writing a dissertation is a long but often very rewarding process in which you will produce a piece of work looking in depth at an area of your subject.
 A dissertation is longer than a normal assignment, although a lot of the lessons you have learned in your time at university will still be relevant when researching, writing and redrafting.
 A dissertation is a chance to show off your knowledge and research.
 This guide has been written to help you get the most from your dissertation.

-Writing a research proposal.
+Writing your research proposal.
 At some stage in your academic life, it is likely that you will need to produce a research proposal.
 This guide runs through the various things you will need to include in your proposal.